magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 there was that, but what surprised me was the number of monks and novices who didn’t seem to appreciate what was going on, and weren’t that committed to the training Ajahn Chah was giving.
-This meant that many of the talks that were given stressed rather than being refined talks on the nature of and etc. The kind of rhythm you would find in monasteries – whether it was Wat Pah Pong or a branch – was that you would have a storming ‘desana’ that would blow everyone over and leave people shaking.
+This meant that many of the talks that were given stressed *korwat paṭipadā* rather than being refined talks on the nature of samādhi and *jhāna* etc. The kind of rhythm you would find in monasteries – whether it was Wat Pah Pong or a branch – was that you would have a storming ‘desana’ that would blow everyone over and leave people shaking.
 Then things would be really strict for a few days.
 Then it would gradually deteriorate until one or two things happened that were really gross and you knew there would be one of these rousing ‘desanas’.
 So you would then brace yourself.
 Then the same pattern would start again.

 Ajahn Chah gave the strongest and best of this particular genre of monastic discourse.
 This talk is particularly strong.
 What’s remarkable